Oleg Kononenko: Expedition 30/31

+On 21 December 2011, Kononenko, along with André Kuipers and Donald Pettit, launched to the International Space Station to join the crew of Expedition 30.
+He, along with his fellow crewmembers, arrived at the space station on December 23.
 On 12 February 2012, Kononenko and colleague cosmonaut Anton Shkaplerov were scheduled to conduct a six-hour spacewalk outside the ISS.
 They installed shields on the Zvezda Service Module to protect it from micrometeoroid orbital debris and moved the Strela 1 crane from the Pirs docking compartment to the Poisk Mini Research Module (MRM-2).
 The two cosmonauts also installed struts on a ladder used by spacewalkers on the Pirs Docking Compartment.
 As another get-ahead task, they also installed an experiment called Vynoslivost on the Poisk Mini Research Module.
 As part of the Vynoslivost or "Endurance" experiment, two trays of metal samples would be left exposed on the surface of the Poisk Module.
+The crew returned to Earth on 1 July 2012.

 Expedition 44/45

-On 22 July 2015, Kononenko launched to the International Space Station as Soyuz Commander, together with NASA astronaut Kjell Lindgren and Kimiya Yui from the Japanese Aerospace Exploration Agency (JAXA) on Soyuz-TMA-17M.
-They spent 5 months on the International Space Station as members of the Expedition 44 and Expedition 45 Crews.
+On 22 July 2015, Kononenko launched to the International Space Station as Soyuz commander, together with NASA astronaut Kjell Lindgren and Kimiya Yui from the Japan Aerospace Exploration Agency (JAXA) on Soyuz-TMA-17M.
+They spent 5 months on the International Space Station as members of the Expedition 44 and Expedition 45 crews.
 The trio returned to Earth in rare night landing on 11 December 2015, when their Soyuz TMA-17M landed safely on the steppe of Kazakhstan.
 Kononenko spent 142 days in space on his third mission.

-Expedition 58/59
+Expedition 57/58/59

-Kononenko launched towards the ISS for the fourth time as Soyuz Commander of Soyuz MS-11 on 3 December 2018.
-He was originally scheduled to be serving as Flight Engineer on Expedition 58 and Commander on Expedition 59, although due to the launch failure of Soyuz MS-10 on 11 October 2018, the original Expedition 58 Commander, Aleksey Ovchinin was no longer aboard the station for Expedition 58, therefore Kononenko commanded both Expedition 58 and Expedition 59.
+Kononenko launched towards the ISS for the fourth time as Soyuz commander of Soyuz MS-11 on 3 December 2018 as a flight engineer on Expedition 57.
+He was originally scheduled to be serving as a flight engineer on Expedition 58 and commander on Expedition 59, although due to the launch failure of Soyuz MS-10 on 11 October 2018, the original Expedition 58 commander, Aleksey Ovchinin was no longer aboard the station for Expedition 58, therefore Kononenko commanded both Expedition 58 and Expedition 59.
 Expedition 58 started on 20 December 2018 with the departure of Soyuz MS-09.
 Kononenko and fellow crew members Anne McClain and David Saint-Jacques returned to Earth on 24 June 2019, after 203 days 15 hours and 16 minutes in space.

 Kononenko always warmly recalls his stay in his motherland - Turkmenistan.
 On 31 December 2018 Kononenko showed the flag of Turkmenistan and the book "Turkmenistan is the heart of the Great Silk Road" of Gurbanguly Berdymukhamedov from the ISS and wishes Happy New Year from the orbit of all Turkmenistan citizens.
 The astronaut also noted that he has special feelings for the country where he was born and grew up, proud and rejoiced at her achievements.

-Expedition 68/69

-In June 2020, Kononenko announced that he is expected to return to the ISS. he is assigned to Soyuz MS-23.
-If the mission flies with crew and lasts the usual 180 days, Kononenko will have spent a total of 916 days in space, exceeding the current record of 878 days by Gennady Padalka.